Vonage/puppet-artifactory_pro/README.markdown

 ##### `db_type`

 Only required for database configuration.
 The type of database to configure for.
-Valid values are 'mssql', 'mysql', 'oracle', 'postgresql'.
+Valid values are 'mariadb', 'mssql', 'mysql', 'oracle', 'postgresql'.

 ##### `db_url`